-The Ketut Madra Homestay, started in 1973 as “a quiet place to learn about Bali,” has always focused on providing simple, long-term accommodation with a remarkable Balinese family in a traditional and spacious garden compound.
+Madra Homestay, conceived as “a quiet place to learn about Bali,” has always focused on providing simple, long-term accommodation with a remarkable Balinese family in a traditional and spacious garden compound.

-Ketut Madra, a well-known painter of traditional Balinese legends, as well as a musician and masked dancer, opens his home to individuals and small groups – especially those who are eager to learn about aspects of Balinese culture.
-He has taught painting and rebab (the two-stringed lute that accompanies a gamelan) to two generations of guests and has introduced scores of visitors to teachers of Balinese painting, gamelan, wayang kulit, woodcarving, mask making, and much more.
-Madra’s ties to teachers and artists working in every medium, throughout South Bali and also in the academies of Denpasar, often help connect serious students to the lessons they’ve been seeking.
+Since then, the Madra Homestay has served individuals and small groups – especially those who are eager to learn about aspects of Balinese culture– as a welcoming home in Bali.
+Until his retirement in 2018, Madra taught painting and rebab (the two-stringed lute that accompanies a gamelan) to two generations of guests and introduced scores of visitors to teachers of Balinese painting, gamelan, wayang kulit, woodcarving, mask making, and much more.
+His son Madé Berata, who now runs the homestay with his wife Komang, is also an artist, gamelan musician, and masked dancer, as well as a banjar leader.
+He has expanded the homestay’s ties to teachers and artists working in every medium throughout South Bali, and also in the academies of Denpasar, and connects interested guests to lessons they are seeking.

-Over the years, guests have included writers, scholars, and artists, families with young children, and budget-conscious travelers as well as study groups and volunteers in Balinese schools.
+Over the past 47 years, visitors from all over the world have included scholars, writers, and artists; families with young children; and budget-conscious travelers as well as study groups and volunteers in Balinese schools.
 While the home-stay’s 12 rooms are small and simple, all have bathrooms with hot showers.
 The luxury of the homestay lies in the warmth of the welcome, the openness of the garden, and the uncrowded peace and quiet that feel so far removed from the Starbucks bustle of 21st-century Ubud.

-While the home-stay has served for almost 40 years as their “window to the west,” Madra and his wife Wayan Konderi remain deeply in and of their culture.
-Their guests often have the opportunity to attend nearby temple and family ceremonies that are rarely open to tourists.
-They also easily secure front-row seats for the weekly performances of Peliatan’s renowned Tirta Sari gamelan ensemble.
+While the homestay has served for almost 50 years as the Madra family’s “window to the west,” they remain deeply in and of their culture.
+Their guests have the opportunity to attend nearby temple and family ceremonies that are rarely open to tourists.
+They can also easily secure front-row seats for the weekly performances of Peliatan’s renowned Tirta Sari gamelan ensemble.

 Reservations and further information: